Rules for Ready/Valid Handshakes and Synchronization

 There must be no combinational paths from input to output signals in the source interface (ready to valid), nor in the destination interface (valid to ready).
 Otherwise combinational loops will form when connecting interfaces.

-Even if only one type of interface has a loop, thus avoiding combinational loops, the remaining combinational path will go from one interface to the other and back to the first, which will cause a long delay.
-This delay will both limit your design clock frequency and make placement and routing of the modules connected by these interfaces more difficult.
+Even if only one type of interface has a loop, thus avoiding combinational loops, the remaining combinational path will go from one interface to the other and back to the first, which will cause a longer delay.
+This delay may both limit your design clock frequency and make placement and routing of the modules connected by these interfaces more difficult.
 It is not worth saving a cycle of latency here at the expense of the performance of the rest of the design.
 Proper handshake interface design and pipelining will avoid this extra cycle of latency, while improving clock frequency and P&R.

 Handshake Procedure